prajvalhl/prajvalhl/README.md

 # Hey there! 👋🏻

 📌 My name is **Prajval H L**.
-I'm a `full-Stack` Web Developer.
+I'm a `Full-Stack` Web Developer.
 I've been learning web development and polishing my skills in the `MERN` stack for the last six months.

-📌 I like discussing anything and everything about JavaScript.
+📌 I like discussing anything and everything about `JavaScript`.

 📌 I like to spend most of my time `learning` and `creating` MERN stack Web Applications.